RandomcodeDev/FalseKing/README.md

 [![Build](https://github.com/MobSlicer152/FalseKing/actions/workflows/build.yml/badge.svg)](https://github.com/MobSlicer152/FalseKing/actions/workflows/build.yml)

 ## About
 The game is basically about a guy who kills kings with elemental powers to become the False King and take over, which was my friend's idea.

-## Things likely to be in game
-- 2D graphics with 3D space (so I can just implement drawing textures and pretty much nothing else, and still have it work)
-- Maybe random generation, but only enough that it's fun, plus maybe more as NG+ or something, I find some games overdo the randomness
-- Skill tree
-- Elements: fire, air, water, earth
-- Dashing
-- Multiple types of attack: normal, special, ranged

-I use C++ syntax to represent things that could be done with function pointer tables and preprocessor macros in C, more so than for OOP (game uses ECS).
+I use C++ syntax for organization and to more conveniently represent things that would be done with function pointer tables and preprocessor macros in C, more so than for OOP (the game uses an ECS).

+See [DESIGN.md]() for an overview of the game's design and plan.

 ## General build information
 - Have `curl` (always available on supported Windows, may need to install on others)